The Private Wealth & Private Client Review: Portugal

 i General features

-Portuguese succession laws have remained fairly unchanged over the years, partly owing to cultural reasons, as succession is deemed a right of the family members of the deceased in respect of a continuum principle (where possession is retained by the family).
+Portuguese succession laws have remained largely unchanged over the years, partly owing to cultural reasons, as succession is deemed a right of the family members of the deceased in respect of a continuum principle (where possession is retained by the family).

 The portion of the inheritance (deceased's estate) that is reserved for the legal heirs is generally safeguarded and cannot be affected by will or even (in most cases) by donations prior to death, as the assets could be reintegrated in the inheritance.